 An advisor can be any individual selected by student, including, but not limited to, another student, a friend, an IUP faculty, staff member, or administrator, a family member, or an attorney.

 An advisor’s role is to provide support for a student.
 According to the Code of Student Conduct and Procedures, the advisor may consult and interact privately with the student during student conduct proceedings.
 However, the advisor is not permitted to have a verbal role in the proceedings.

 What happens if an advisor does not act within the outlined limitations?

 A hearing officer will request that the advisor comply with the limitations and warn him/her that, if the noncompliance persists, the advisor will be required to remove himself/herself from the hearing.

 What are the purposes of the university’s student conduct system?

 To review alleged violations of university policies and/or federal, state, and local ordinances by students

 To hold students accountable for their actions when IUP policies or statutes have been violated

-What are the responsibilities of an administrative hearing officer/student conduct chairperson?
+What are the responsibilities of a hearing officer?